Aether scalar tensor theory: Linear stability on Minkowski space: Introduction

 \section{Introduction}

-The Dark Sector (DS) - dark matter and dark energy - plays a pivotal role in cosmology and astrophysics.
+The dark sector (DS) --dark matter and dark energy-- plays a pivotal role in cosmology and astrophysics.
 As yet, the evidence for the DS comes exclusively via its inferred contribution to the gravitational fields that known matter is observed to experience.
 Thus, it is possible that the phenomena of dark matter and/or dark energy may arise from a modification to the gravitational interaction.

-Typically, non-GR theories of gravity introduce new degrees of freedom into the gravitational sector beyond the metric tensor present in General Relativity \cite{Jain:2010ka,Clifton:2011jh}.
-Whilst these degrees of freedom may have an important role to play in explaining aspects of the DS, it is crucial that they do not also introduce instabilities that are incompatible with observation.
+Typically, theories of gravity different to general relativity (GR) introduce new degrees of freedom into the gravitational sector beyond the metric tensor present in GR \cite{Jain:2010ka,Clifton:2011jh}.
+While these degrees of freedom may have an important role to play in explaining aspects of the DS, it is crucial that they do not also introduce instabilities that are incompatible with observation.

 Observational constraints suggest that there exist regions of spacetime that can be approximated by highly symmetric solutions (for example geometry in the solar system can be described as a perturbed Minkowski spacetime, whereas the late universe on the largest scales can be described as perturbed de Sitter spacetime) and that these approximations persist for a proper time at least of the order $\tau_{s}$ (for example lower bounds on the age of the solar system or the period of $\Lambda$-domination in cosmology).